bitfondue/bitfondue-website/README.md

 # then add the crt file to your certificate manager (keychain access on OS X)
 ```

+### Figwheel (for the front-end)

+1. `lein figwheel` will start a server, serving the files in `resources/public` and watching & recompiling any ClojureScript files.

 ### REPL

 1. Copy the `.env.dist` file to `.env_dev` and fill in your custom settings.